-- An overpayment could happen if a patient paid a copay for the visit but when processed by the insurance company, they did not assign a copay for the visit, thus creating an overpayment on the appointment.
+- An overpayment could happen if a patient paid a copay for a visit but when processed by the insurance company, they did not assign a copay for the visit, thus creating an overpayment on the appointment.
 You can move this money to the patient's unallocated to hold for a future visit.

 1. To move it, just click on the radio button (small blue circle) to the right of the patient payment.
 It's highlighted in green below.